sumant1122/Shyell/README.md

 # Shyell
-Shyell is a go based shell that currently run simple linux commands
+Shyell is a go based shell that currently runs simple linux commands